Work smarter with document properties in Word

 Examples of special features in DocTools DocPropertyManager

 Below you will find a list of some of the special features that are included in DocTools DocPropertyManager.
-The tools will make your work with custom document properties and DocProperty fields in Word more efficient.
+The tools will make your work with document properties and DocProperty fields in Word more efficient and boost your productivity in Word.

 You will find more details about the DocTools DocPropertyManager features below.
-See also the comparison of features in DocTools DocPropertyManager and Word's built-in features for working with custom document properties and DocProperty fields at the end of this page.
+See also the comparison of features in DocTools DocPropertyManager and Word's built-in features for working with custom document properties and DocProperty fields.

 Custom document properties and DocProperty fields have been in use in most of my Word templates and documents for several years.
 I find the combination of custom document properties and DocProperty fields very well-suited for many types of data in documents.